thegedge/personal-site/_posts/dev/2011-06-17-back-in-business.md

 The score editor project has come off the back burner and is now up front.
-I still have work to do with regards to my thesis but I expect I'll have that done before mid-summer. <!-- more --> Right now the focus is on the following:
+I still have work to do with regards to my thesis but I expect I'll have that done before mid-summer.
+Right now the focus is on the following:

 * Completing the port from Java.
 This task is mostly done, and we just need to implement